Jake Long

 Jake Edward Long (born May 9, 1985) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
-He played college football for the Michigan Wolverines, where he was a two-time consensus All-American, and was drafted by the Miami Dolphins first overall in the 2008 NFL Draft.
+He played college football for the Michigan Wolverines, twice earning consensus All-American honors.
+Long was selected with the first overall pick by the Miami Dolphins in the 2008 NFL draft.
 He also played for the St. Louis Rams, Atlanta Falcons and Minnesota Vikings.

-In high school, Long was the first player in his high school's history to earn all-state "Dream Team" (all-class state team) honors in football from the Detroit News.
-He was a two-time first-team All-Metro League player in both basketball and football, where he was honored both on offense and defense.
-In baseball, he was a two-time second-team All-Metro League selection.
+Long was the first player in Lapeer East High School history to earn All-State "Dream Team" honors in football from the Detroit News.
+He was a two-time first-team All-Flint Metro League player in both basketball and football, where he was honored both on offense and defense.
+In baseball, he was a two-time second-team All-Flint Metro League selection.
 In both basketball and football, he led his team to regular and post season success that had not been seen in many years.